 … speak with full confidence, beloved sons, convinced that while the Holy Spirit of God is present to the magisterium proclaiming sound doctrine, He also illumines from within the hearts of the faithful and invites their assent.
 Teach married couples the necessary way of prayer and prepare them to approach more often with great faith the Sacraments of the Eucharist and of Penance.
 Let them never lose heart because of their weakness. — Humanae Vitae, ¶29

-What powerful words of encouragement from our soon-to-be saint!
+What powerful words of encouragement from our saint!
 Yet I have sadly encountered far too many times the lack of zeal – for many reasons – of my brothers in preaching the full spectrum of Catholic teaching regarding marriage and human life.

 If I were to receive five dollars every time I heard, “I never hear any homilies in my church about contraception, abortion, co-habitation, fornication or homosexuality,” or, “This is first time I heard a priest talk about these issues” or, “It seems our pastor is afraid to address any issues affecting Life and Family,” I would be a multi-millionaire.